equinixmetal-archive/docs-packet-legacy/products/03-servers/03-operating-systems/04-centos-selinux.md

 }
 </meta> -->

 SELinux is incredibly valuable as part of an overall Linux system security strategy.
-However, due to the way automated provsioning of CentOS devices on our platform, we have by default, disabled SELinu as shown with the `sestatus`
+Due to the way we automation provsioning of our CentOS devices on our platform, we have by default, disabled SELinu as shown with the `sestatus`

 ````
 [root@ewr1-t1 ~]# sestatus